martinnicastro/martinnicastro.github.io/index.md

 I am a musicology PhD student at the University of Pavia and a popular music violinist.

-My current research project is called “Milan 1958-62: Musical Topography of a Forgotten City” and revolves around the mapping of live venues in the city at the time of the Italian economic boom.
+My current research project is called “Milan 1958-62: Musical Topography of a Forgotten City” and revolves around the <b>mapping of live venues in the city at the time of the Italian economic boom</b>.

 ### Music in Milan